 Besides the wrong hair colour again, the corbel carving seems consistent with a mild looking, chubby, pleasant face suggested by these descriptions.

 Here is a photograph I took of corbel carving (3n):

 One old guide book of Exeter Cathedral that I saw describes this carving as female, and it does indeed seem to have an almost feminine look.
-This was handy for Bishop de Grandisson, as it meant he could have the carving reindentified, with a minimum of change, as his own wife, positioned as luck would have it right next to him at (2n)!
+This was handy for Bishop de Grandisson, as it meant he could have the carving reindentified, with a minimum of change, as his own wife, positioned next to his spot at (2n)

 This carving also matches Stephen’s position, west to east, in line of succession after the Conqueror.
 It shows an apparently amiable looking fellow, bearded (as Stephen was).
-It is also the only carving with even a hint of a smile, which seems consistent with his reportedly friendly easy-going character.
+It is also the only carving with even a hint of a smile, or at any rate a “smiley face”, which seems consistent with his reportedly friendly easy-going character.

 The slightly dreamy expression and the beard were more strokes of luck for de Grandisson, because it meant that he could repurpose it, again with a minimum of change, as a carving of Edward III.